 Left photo taken with the 7 inch Aero lens without polarization filter.

-Right photo equipped with the polarization filter and the JoLo lens hood.
+Right photo equipped with the polarization filter mounted into the JoLo lens hood.

 Ilford FP4 f=2,5 - 1/50 sec.